sendahug/send-hug-backend/README.md

 5. **Python-Jose** - This application uses Python-Jose in order to decode and verify the authenticity of a given JWT (see Contents -> auth.py).
 You can read more on the [Python-Jose](https://python-jose.readthedocs.io/en/latest/) website.

-6. **Wordfilter** - This application uses the Wordfilter module in order to handle word filtering.
-You can read about it more on the module's [PyPI page](https://pypi.org/project/wordfilter/).

-7. **PyWebPush** - This application uses pywebpush in order to handle push notifications.
+6. **PyWebPush** - This application uses pywebpush in order to handle push notifications.
 For more information, check their [GitHub repo](https://github.com/web-push-libs/pywebpush).

-8. **sh** - This application uses sh during testing (in order to handle the database).
+7. **sh** - This application uses sh during testing (in order to handle the database).
 For more information, check the [sh PyPi page](https://pypi.org/project/sh/).

-9. **Coverage** - This application uses coverage in order to provide code coverage for testing.
+8. **Coverage** - This application uses coverage in order to provide code coverage for testing.
 For more information, check the [Coverage documentation](https://coverage.readthedocs.io/en/coverage-5.2.1/).

 ## Authentication